Mortgages

 A mortgage usually becomes one of the largest recurring obligations in a household budget.
 Lenders therefore need a way to judge whether adding that payment still leaves enough room for the borrower to manage other required obligations.
 DTI is one of the clearest ways to do that.

 This is also why DTI belongs in a different category from a credit score.
 A score summarizes credit-file risk.
 DTI focuses on current monthly payment burden.
-A borrower can have a strong score and still be overextended from a lender's perspective if the monthly debt load is already too high.
+A borrower can have a strong score and still look overextended if the monthly debt load is already too heavy.

 The 43 percent figure is often treated like the mortgage DTI rule, but the reality is narrower.
-The CFPB has explained that standard Qualified Mortgages were generally available to borrowers with a monthly DTI ratio of 43 percent or less.
-That number became widely recognized because it provided one important regulatory reference point.
+The CFPB has long used 43 percent as part of the standard Qualified Mortgage discussion, which is why the number became so widely recognized.

 So What DTI Is Too High?

-The practical answer is that a DTI becomes too high when the lender or loan program no longer sees the payment burden as manageable.
-For some borrowers, that may happen before 43 percent.
-In other situations, compensating factors may matter enough that a lender can still work with a higher ratio depending on the product and underwriting approach.
+The practical answer is that a DTI becomes too high when the lender or loan program no longer sees the payment burden as manageable, or when your own household budget no longer has enough breathing room left after the payment is added.

+That can happen before 43 percent for one borrower and later for another.
 This is why the better question is not only, "Is my DTI above one threshold?"
-It is, "How stretched does my full monthly debt picture look to a mortgage lender?"
-That framing is more useful because underwriting is rarely one-number only.
+It is, "How stretched does my full monthly debt picture look once the proposed housing payment is included?"

-There are only two levers in the DTI formula: monthly debt payments and gross monthly income.
-In practice, borrowers usually improve DTI by paying down existing obligations, avoiding new required payments before applying, or increasing documented income where appropriate and supportable.
+There are only two levers in the formula: monthly debt payments and gross monthly income.
+In practice, borrowers usually improve DTI by paying down recurring obligations, avoiding new financed payments before applying, increasing documented income where appropriate, or testing a smaller housing payment.

 The Bottom Line